AugustusTheBirb/strategic-tournament/README.md

 - **pushover** - chooses hawk unless the last three moves of the opponent were hawk
 - **predator** - chooses dove unless the last three moves of the opponent were dove
 - **alzheimer_conformist** - chooses the move that is the most popular among the opponents last five moves
+- **sore loser** - if it has fewer points its opponent it goes hawk, else dove
+- **grudge** - plays dove until the opponent plays hawk and then plays only hawk
+- **tit-for-tattat** - plays hawk if and only if the opponent played hawk for the last two turns
+- **prod** - play hawk, if no hawks play hawk every third turn else tit-for-tat

+***Non-Deterministic Algorithms***
+- **rando** - randomly chooses hawk/dove with 50/50 odds
 - **believer** - chooses the move that has historically yielded the most points
+- **intrusive thought** - will play tit-for-tat but randomly lash out if the enemy is too nice

 ## BASIC USAGE